They Do Things Differently Here: Extract

 Creyte was onto him.

-Peter felt his outstretched fingers almost grab his shirt beneath the collar when the group separated then closed an instant, letting Peter through, then closing to bump Creyte, as though accidentally.
+Peter felt his outstretched fingers almost grab his shirt beneath the collar.
+The group briefly divided, letting Peter through, then closed to bump Creyte as though accidentally.

 The roller was in the way, forcing Peter to swerve ninety degrees to his left and behind it, allowing Creyte to seize the direct route.
 Peter’s foot clipped the rear wheel of the roller.
-He stumbled, straining to keep on his feet, but running in a crouching position, digging in desperation to find the reserve burst of speed to stay upright.
+He stumbled, straining to keep on his feet, running in a crouching position, digging in desperation to find the reserve burst of speed to stay upright.
 Creyte knew he had caught him and lunged forward.
 As his last hope, Peter flung the helmet behind him, tripped and rolled to his right on the far side of the moving roller.
-He scrambled for a few metres then collapsed.
-In his mind he had heard a loud bang, a sound between a cannon and thunder.
+He scrambled for a few metres, then collapsed.
+In his mind, he had heard a deep, loud boom: a cannon or thunder.
 He jerked his head back to deflect the blows about to fall, his eyes shut tight.

-Half, perhaps a full second passed.
-No blows had struck.
-He opened his eyes.
+A few seconds passed.
+No blows had landed.
+Peter opened his eyes.
 Creyte was not there.

-From the other side of the roller he heard a shared gasp, followed by a groan.
+From the other side of the roller, he heard a shared gasp followed by a groan.
 He stood up and walked round to the front of the roller, completing a circuit of the ancient vehicle.
-The group that had parted then closed to delay Creyte and help effect Peter’s escape, were staring in his direction, beneath the roller, all open-mouthed, some with hands to faces like a silent scream.
+The group who had delayed Creyte, thereby enabling Peter’s escape, were staring beneath the roller, all open-mouthed, some with hands to faces like a silent scream.
 One turned and audibly vomited.

 Peter walked round to the front of the roller.
-The groundsman was revving the engine hard, unsure why his vehicle was not continuing on its backwards roll and unable to negotiate a bump that the rear wheels must have straddled.
+The groundsman continued to rev the engine hard, unsure why his vehicle would not continue its backwards roll.
+Why could it not negotiate the bump the rear wheels had encountered?
 A narrow trail of what looked like dark oil trickled from behind the giant front wheel.

 It was not oil.

 Peter stood still.
-One half of the group ran away, like a spreading fan.
+Half of the group ran away, like a spreading fan.
 Others rushed forward, shouting and waving at the driver to turn off the engine.

 ‘Fetch Jay.’

-But no-one else saw it that way.
+No-one else saw it that way.
 Some said Creyte had slipped and hit his head on one rear wheel, fallen between the pair.
-The driver had no chance to see Creyte as he reversed over him and unknowingly attempted to crush his body, sideways on.
-One man described in detail, with a hint of pleasure, the horror of the bulging eyes as the groundsman repeatedly tried to roll over the unseen obstruction.
+The driver had had no chance to see Creyte as he reversed over him and had unknowingly attempted to crush his body sideways on.
+One man described, with a hint of pleasure, the horror of the bulging eyes as the groundsman repeatedly tried to roll over the unseen obstruction.

 Had someone intervened as the group of bystanders had separated to allow Peter through but not Creyte?
-Then there was the loud noise, the thunderous bang.
-With hindsight Peter recognised this as a roll on an enormous drum carried by one of the strolling musicians.
+Then there was the thunderous sound.
+With hindsight, Peter recognised this had been a drum roll on an enormous instrument carried by one of the strolling musicians.
 Was the timing accidental?
 No-one would ever be sure.

-Far from being attacked or arrested, Peter was hailed as a hero.
-Simon Barrington came over and spoke to Peter, within clear earshot of all nearby, saying it was an accident and that no blame could be attached to him, though how could he know?
+Far from being attacked or arrested, he was hailed as a hero.
+Within clear earshot of all nearby, Simon Barrington assured him it was an accident.
+No blame could be attached.
+How could he know?

 ‘Best not to discuss it with anyone.
 Wouldn’t like to worry your parents.
-I should go home quietly if I were you.
+I would go home quietly if I were you.
 We’ll sort things out here.’

 He removed his shoes on the back doorstep and let himself into the house.
 There was a light in the living room.
 His parents were bound to ask about the evening.
 He tiptoed up the stairs, taking care to tread in the centre of each step and avoid creaks.
 He peered into Emily’s room.
 She was already asleep.